5 Inference for simple linear regression

 (5.4)Y|XN(β0+β1X,σϵ2)

-We conduct simple linear regression assuming is true. is the assumed distribution of the response variable conditional on the predictor variable under the simple linear regression model.
-Based on the equation we specify the assumptions that are made when we do simple linear regressions.
+is the assumed distribution of the response variable conditional on the predictor variable under the simple linear regression model.
+Therefore, we conduct simple linear regression assuming is true.
+Based on the equation we specify the assumptions that are made when we do simple linear regression.
+More specifically, the following assumptions are made based on :

 1. The distribution of the response Y is normal for a given value of the predictor X.

-4. The error terms ϵ in are independent of one another.
-This also means the observations are independent of one another.
+4. The error terms for each observation, ϵ in , are independent.
+This also means the values of the response variable, and observations more generally, are independent.

 Whenever we fit linear regression models and conduct inference on the slope, we do so under the assumption that some or all of these four statements hold.
 In , we will discuss how to check if these assumptions hold in a given analysis.
-As we might expect, these assumptions do not always perfectly hold in practice, so we will also discuss circumstances in which each assumption is necessary versus when some can be relaxed.
-For the remainder of this chapter, however, we will proceed as if all these assumptions hold.
+As we might expect, these assumptions do not always perfectly hold in practice, so we will also discuss circumstances in which an assumption is necessary versus when an assumption can be relaxed.
+For the remainder of this chapter, however, we will proceed as if all four assumptions hold.

 5.4 Bootstrap confidence intervals

 In order to obtain this range of values we must understand the sampling variability of the statistic.
 Suppose we repeatedly take samples of size n (the same size as the sample data) and fit regression models to compute β^1, the estimated slope.
-The sampling variability is the variability in these estimated slopes.
-In practice, it is generally not feasible to collect multiple samples from the population, so we will use the one sample we’ve collected to simulate the process of obtaining new samples.
-We generate these new samples by bootstrapping, a simulation process in which we generate a sample of size n by sampling with replacement from the current data set.
+Recall that the sampling variability is the variability in these estimated slopes.
+In practice, it is generally not feasible to collect multiple samples from the population, so we use our sample data to simulate the process of obtaining new samples.
+We generate these new samples by bootstrapping, a simulation process in which we generate a sample of size n by sampling with replacement from the current data.

-We can compute β^1 for each bootstrap sample, then analyze the distribution of these estimated slopes.
+We then fit the regression model and compute β^1 for each bootstrap sample.
+These β^1 estimated from the bootstrap samples make up the bootstrap distribution, i.e., the simulated sampling distribution.
 The variability in this distribution is the sampling variability we need to construct the confidence intervals.

-Why do we sample with replacement when getting the bootstrap sample?
-What would the boot strap sample looks like sampling is done without replacement?
+Why do we sample with replacement when generating a bootstrap sample?
+How would a bootstrap sample compare to the original sample data if sampling is done without replacement?

 5.4.1 Constructing a bootstrap confidence interval for β1